dialex/start-testing/docs/tools/test-methodologies.md

 ### Living documentation (BDD)

+executable specifications

-`*.feature` to html reports. it takes your Specification (written in Gherkin, with Markdown descriptions) and turns them into an always up-to-date documentation of the current state of your software - in a variety of formats.
+*.feature` to html reports. it takes your Specification (written in Gherkin, with Markdown descriptions) and turns them into an always up-to-date documentation of the current state of your software - in a variety of formats.

 ## Teachers